Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Example of 3+1 Systems

 where

 The general criterion in Equation~(\ref{eq:criterion}) then becomes

-The only difference from the $2+1$ case is the subscripts change from $2$ to $3$.
+The only difference from the $2+1$ case is the subscripts changing from $2$ to $3$.
 Recall that $\dot \omega_{3, {\rm LL}}$ includes the contribution of Laplace-Lagrange effects from all the planets, according to Equation~(\ref{eq:T_LL min}) and (\ref{eq:T_LL max}).

-Again, we simulate the evolution of systems with different initial conditions in the $e_c - a_3$ parameter space as a test of the derived criterion.
+We simulate the evolution of systems with different initial conditions in the $e_c - a_3$ parameter space as a test of the derived criterion.
+Systems are integrated up to $90$~Myr or until orbit crossing.
 The simulation results are plotted in Figure~\ref{fig:Delta_3+1}.
 The same legend in Figure~\ref{fig:Delta_2+1} applies here.
 Each system is represented as a scattered point, and their colors reflect the closest distance between planet $3$ and its nearest neighbor planet $2$ throughout the evolution.
-A minimum cutoff value of $-0.5$ is imposed on $\log\left(1-\delta\right)$ in color representation to show the transition more clearly.
-The relativistic and non-relativistic critical eccentricities are plotted in red and yellow curves in Figure~\ref{fig:Delta_3+1} respectively.
+A minimum cutoff value of $-0.3$ is imposed on $\log\left(1-\delta\right)$ in color representation to show the transition from stable to unstable more clearly.
+The relativistic and non-relativistic critical eccentricities are plotted in red and blue curves in Figure~\ref{fig:Delta_3+1} respectively.
 Systems lying below the red curves should be stable, while the ones above them should be unstable.